 History Of Infinite Banking

-The popular marketing concept was originally presented in full in a book called, Becoming Your Own Banker: The Infinite Banking Concept (now called "Unlock the Infinite Banking Concept"), by R. Nelson Nash.
+Infinite banking was first introduced to the public in the book, Becoming Your Own Banker: The Infinite Banking Concept (now called "Unlock the Infinite Banking Concept"), by R. Nelson Nash.
 It is still the best source for understanding the original concept and how it was implemented when Nash first created it.
 A competing book called, The Bank On Yourself Revolution: Fire Your Banker, Bypass Wall Street, and Take Control of Your Own Financial Future, by Pamela Yellen, promises to teach you an "enhanced" version of this concept.
 It is more conceptual than Nash's book, with fewer "by the numbers" examples.

-While Nash presents an entirely new formulation of the concept, and gives it a name people can really grab onto, the seeds of that idea date back to Benjamin Franklin's last will and testament.
+While Nash presents an entirely new formulation of the idea of using whole life insurance as a source of personal credit, and gives it a name people can really grab onto, the seeds of that idea date back to Benjamin Franklin's last will and testament.

 Shortly before his death, Franklin had his will amended to include a provision for a 200-year insurance policy that would be used to help apprentices (and later, entrepreneurs) get their ideas off the ground.
 The insurance policy allowed apprentices to borrow money from the insurance fund at 5% interest.
 Over time, the fund would continue to make loans to many thousands of individuals and would eventually be used to fund city beautification and infrastructure projects for the cities of Philadelphia and Boston.